RitoShark/Gimp-Tex-Plugin/README.txt

   • Automatically closes the "GIMP Message" error dialog
   • This is a workaround for a GIMP 3.0 Windows bug
   • The error appears even though files load successfully
-  • Works in 24+ languages
-  • Runs silently in the background
-  • closes every error window so dont get confused

   How to enable/disable:
   • Enabled by default during installation (checkbox)
   • To disable: Delete close_gimp_tex_error.py from plugin folder